Welcome to today's edition of the Rush 24-7 podcast.

 Oh my God, I'm depressed.

-I've been where you are for five years.
+I said, HR, I've been where you are for five years.

-Ever since this guy was immaculated.
+Ever since this guy was imaculated.

 This is everything that's happening here.

-I had a total, I was like Nostradamus.
+I had a total, I was like, no stradamus.

 I knew it was, I'm not specifically, but I knew this kind of thing was going to happen.